kmxyz/JavaPractice/README.md

 # JavaPractice

-This is just a file that stores some learning codes of java
+This is just a file that stores some learning codes of java!